 I study how trade affects urbanization and real income.
 To this end, I exploit large-scale exogenous changes in trade stemming from the redrawing of Hungary's borders after the First World War.
-I show that, after the border change, urbanization in counties near the new border decreased significantly relative to counties farther away.
-This is despite the fact that these counties exhibited similar economic characteristics and urbanization trends prior to the border change.
-I rationalize these findings in a spatial model of trade and urbanization.
-In the model, benefits from trading drive agglomeration around locations where trading activity takes place.
-As a result, increasing trade leads to urbanization and real income gains.
-To measure real income changes after the redrawing of Hungary's borders, which are unobserved in the data, I structurally estimate the model using the border change as a source of exogenous variation.
-I find a 15.55% decrease in average real income after the redrawing of borders, with the largest losses concentrated in border regions.
+I show that urbanization in counties near the new border decreased significantly relative to counties farther away.
+I rationalize this reduced-form finding in a spatial model in which benefits from trading drive agglomeration around locations where trading activity takes place.
+Structurally estimating the model, I find a 15.55 percent decrease in Hungarian residents' average real income after the redrawing of borders, with the largest losses concentrated in border regions.
+(JEL F11, F14, N34, N74, N94, R12)